 Once they served their sentence, they would join the free settlers.
 However, being a convict did carry some social stigma, and for a pretty long time there was social cringe around the country’s convict origins.
 But the attitudes changed in the 20th century, and nowadays it is a cause for celebration to be descended from a convict.

 The total coastline of Australia (including the islands) is over 59,000 kilometers long.
 And a big part of it are gorgeous, white sand beaches that attract people from all over the world.
 While Bondi Beach might be the most famous one, there are several others that will take your breath away.

 Whitehaven Beach is one of them.
-Actually this is considered to be Australia’s most beautiful beach, by Australians.
-It is on a Whitsunday island, and it is famous for the gorgeous nature, white sand and unreal blue sea.
-The 7 km stretch of beach around the island is idyllic, and rarely crowded – even in peak season there won’t be enough people to spoil the tranquility and beauty of the place.
+Actually, this is considered to be Australia’s most beautiful beach, by Australians.
+It is on a Whitsunday island, and it is famous for its gorgeous nature, white sand and unreal blue sea.
+The 7 km stretch of beach around the island is idyllic and rarely crowded – even in peak season, there won’t be enough people to spoil the tranquility and beauty of the place.

 Another amazing Australian beach is in Wineglass Bay, located in Tasmania.
 It is part of the Freycinet National Park, and it is one of the most impressive beaches in Tasmania.
 The sand and azure water are surrounded by pink granite peaks and untouched nature.

 Roger is a little obsessed with travel.
 He has been to over 40 countries, broken 3 suitcases and owned over 10 backpacks in 12 months.
 What he doesn't know about travel, ain't worth knowing!